-From April 2nd until 12th April we organised a number of different activities in Kumasi to celebrate the International Day for Street Children.
-This included visits to primary and secondary schools, and community buildings; conducting radio- and TV interviews; and former street children sharing their experiences with the public.
-The aim of these activities was to raise awareness and educate the public on the risk of children working/living on the streets in Ghana.
+From March until 12th April we are organising with our partner a number of different activities in Kumasi to celebrate the International Day for Street Children.
+This includes visits to primary and secondary schools, and community buildings; conducting radio- and TV interviews; and former street children sharing their experiences with the public.
+The aim of these activities is to raise awareness and educate the public on the risk of children working/living on the streets in Ghana.
 We want to prevent children of dropping out of school and starting life on the streets.
-We estimate to have reached appr.
-12.000 people with our activities; 1000+ schoolchildren, teachers and other staff of 10 schools, 50+ church and community leaders, 400+ street children, 250+ university students and staff.
-10.000+ general public – through coverage TV, radio and other media.
+We estimate to reach appr.
+20.000 people with our activities; schoolchildren, teachers and other staff of schools, church and community leaders, street children, university students and staff, and the general public through coverage by TV, radio and other media.
 On 12th of April our partner will hold a stakeholder-forum approaching local stakeholders to develop suitable policies and support for street children, and recording their commitments for future follow-up.

 International Day for Street Children 2016